 You can trace LAN events in two ways: sniffer traces and CCW traces.
 Sniffer traces are attached directly to LANs, and are not dependent on the operating system.
-This chapter describes the CCW traces, which are the most common I/O traces implemented on IBM/370-based LANs.
+This topic describes CCW traces, which are the most common I/O traces implemented on IBM/370-based LANs, TCP/IP traces, and the NETSTAT OSAINFO command.